17 October, 2025

 Who/what helped get you through this year?
 Who did you help get through this year?

-My husband--amazing man--that's the long and short of it!
+My husband - amazing man - that's the long and short of it!
 In terms of me helping others, I'd like to think I have been an encouragement to some of my colleagues, as well as my students.
-I have also helped my husband in return by proofreading every piece of writing he has composed this year: newsletter articles, yearbook reports, job/scholarship applications, and assignments for uni.
+I have also helped my husband in return by proofreading every piece of writing he has composed this year: newsletter articles, yearbook reports, job/ scholarship applications and assignments for uni.
 He was been rewarded with a fantastic job and his first High Distinction in a postgraduate subject.
-It's not over yet since he has elected to get ahead by studying a subject in Summer Session.
+It's not over yet since he has elected to get ahead by studying a subject during summer Session.
 Oh, happy joy!

 How did you surprise yourself this year?